-Access to contraception has life-long economic benefits: it enables women to complete high school and attain higher levels of education, improves their earnings and labor force participation, and secures their economic independence.92 The availability of the oral contraceptive pill alone is associated with roughly one-third of the total wage gains for women born from the mid-1940s to early 1950s.93 Access to oral contraceptives has improved women's educational attainment,94 which in turn has caused large increases in women's participation in
+Access to contraception has life-long economic benefits: it enables women to complete high school and higher levels of education, improves their earnings and labor force participation, and secures their economic independence.92 The availability of the oral contraceptive pill alone is associated with roughly one-third

-90 Id. at 1-2; Elizabeth Miller et al., Reproductive Coercion: Connecting the Dots Between Partner Violence and Unintended Pregnancy, 81 Contraception 457, 457-58 (2010).
+90 Id. at 1-2; Elizabeth Miller et al., Reproductive Coercion: Connecting the Dots Between Partner Violence and Unintended Pregnancy, 81 Contraception 457, 457- 58 (2010).